AODA Video Requirements & Canadian Accessibility Standards

-According to the Ontario Ministry of Community and Social Services, 1 in 7 Ontarians has a disability.
-This number is expected to increase, with disability affecting 1 in 5 of the population by 2036.
+According to the Ontario Ministry of Community and Social Services, one in seven Ontarians has a disability.
+This number is expected to increase as people age, with disability affecting one in five people by 2036.

-The Accessibility for Ontarians with Disabilities Act was passed to set an accessibility standard in which no person with a disability is prevented from fully participating in all aspects of society because of his or her disability.
-This means removing barriers, whether they be physical, architectural, technological, or informational.
-A policy or procedure that does not make the appropriate accommodations can also be considered a barrier.
+The Accessibility for Ontarians with Disabilities Act was passed to set an accessibility standard in which no person with a disability is prevented from fully participating in all aspects of society because of a disability.
+This commitment entails removing barriers, whether they be physical, architectural, technological, or informational.
+AODA video requirements also call for accessible video.

-Importantly, the AODA sought to include people with disabilities in the creation of official accessibility standards so their needs can be adequately met and their voices heard.
+Importantly, the AODA seeks to include people with disabilities in the creation of official accessibility standards so their needs can be adequately met and their voices heard.

-With such a substantial overhaul to enact by 2025, the AODA has set a series of phases toward full compliance.
-Each phase brings forth new requirements under the law.
-The following requirements will be active under the AODA in 2020:
+With such a substantial overhaul to enact by 2025, the AODA set a series of phases toward full compliance.
+Each phase brought forth new requirements under the law.
+The following requirements became active under the AODA in 2020 and 2021:

-Read on for AODA requirements regarding WCAG compliance and regulations for education, private businesses, and government.
+Read on for AODA compliance regarding WCAG compliance and regulations for education, private businesses, and government.

 The AODA references Web Content Accessibility Guidelines (WCAG) 2.0 for specific standards to achieve.

-If an Ontario-based organization uses online video at all, it must be made accessible.
-For video to be fully accessible to individual with disabilities, it must have closed captioning for deaf or hard-of-hearing viewers and video description for blind or low-vision users.
+The AODA video requirements mandate that if an Ontario-based organization uses online video at all, it must be made accessible.
+For video to be fully accessible to individuals with disabilities, it must have closed captioning for deaf or hard-of-hearing viewers and audio description or an alternative for blind or low-vision users.

-Note that all websites and web content published after January 1, 2012, with minor exceptions, will be required to comply with WCAG 2.0 Level AA by January 1, 2021.
+Note that all websites and web content published after January 1, 2012, with minor exceptions, are required to comply with WCAG 2.0 Level AA.
 All websites and web content from The Government of Ontario and the Legislative Assembly must have conformed with WCAG 2.0 Level AA as of January 1, 2016.

 How the AODA Applies to Education